 The Data Protection Legislation includes an accountability principle, which requires the Group to demonstrate that we comply with the Data Protection Principles.
-As part of this, the Group has implemented this Policy and will put procedures in place to ensure that records of our Processing activities are maintained in accordance with Data Protection Legislation.

 The records of our Processing activities will comprise of:

-- name and details of the Group, including details of all subsidiaries and our Data Protection Officer; - the purposes of our Processing activities; - a description of the categories of individuals, personal information and recipients of personal information; - details of transfers to third countries, including documentation of the transfer mechanism safeguards in place; - · retention schedules; and - a description of technical and organisational security measures.
+- name and details of the Group, including details of all subsidiaries and our Data Protection Officer; - the purposes of our Processing activities; - a description of the categories of individuals, personal information and recipients of personal information; - details of transfers to third countries, including documentation of the transfer mechanism safeguards in place; - retention schedules; and - a description of technical and organisational security measures.